Scale invariance and critical balance in electrostatic drift-kinetic turbulence: Summary and discussion

-Though the implications of drift-kinetic scale invariance were investigated here in a reduced model of ETG-driven turbulence, they nevertheless have implications for more realistic plasma systems due to strong constraints placed on the system by the resultant symmetry of the governing equations.
-The existence of this symmetry, however, is predicated on the adoption of the drift-kinetic limit.
+Though the implications of drift-kinetic scale invariance were investigated here in a reduced model of ETG-driven turbulence, they nevertheless have implications for more realistic plasma systems due to strong constraints placed on the system by the resultant symmetry of the governing equations. {Indeed, it must be stressed that while the physical regimes covered by the reduced model are limited in scope --- lacking dynamics associated with, e.g., gradients of the plasma density or equilibrium magnetic field, kinetic effects, etc. --- the scaling \cref{eq:dk_heat_flux_final} of the heat flux suffers from no such limitations since it follows directly from the scale invariance of the electrostatic drift-kinetic system of equations.} The existence of {this scaling}, however, is predicated on the adoption of the drift-kinetic limit.
 Restoring FLR effects by reverting to the (electrostatic) gyrokinetic equation will evidently break the scale invariance, as the scales $\kperp \sim \rho_\s^{-1}$ will now appear explicitly in the equations through the Bessel functions \citep[see, e.g.,][]{abel13}.
 Apart from some interesting exceptions \citep{parisi20,parisi22}, the general effect of these Bessel functions is to provide a cutoff for instabilities at large perpendicular wavenumbers, restricting the region of instability on the ultraviolet side and providing a sink of energy (dissipation) beyond the wavenumbers where the sETG growth rate peaks.
 The constant-flux arguments of \cref{sec:inertial_range_dynamics} assumed that there was sufficient separation between the outer scale and these dissipation regions in order to allow an inertial range to develop at the intermediate scales.
 Should such a separation exist, the system will effectively be drift-kinetic in the inertial range and, crucially, at the outer scale, where our results will continue to apply, despite the system being fully gyrokinetic.
 In other words, even if drift-kinetic scale invariance is broken at small scales, the assumption behind \cref{eq:dk_heat_flux_final} is that the transport is set by the outer scale, which is in the drift-kinetic limit, and the relevant breaking of scale-invariance is done by~$L_\parallel$.
 This is indeed what we observed in \cref{sec:inertial_range_dynamics}: despite the breaking of scale invariance at small perpendicular scales due to the introduction of hyperviscosity, our simulation results still confirmed the scaling \cref{eq:dk_heat_flux_final} as the well-defined outer scale was still set by~$L_\parallel$.
 We acknowledge, however, that the scale separation required for such a state is far from guaranteed: non-zero magnetic shear, for example, can create long-wavelength modes with binormal wavenumbers $k_y \rho_i \sim 1$ but narrow radial structures near mode-rational surfaces on the scale $k_x \rho_e \sim 1$ \citep{hardman22,hardman23beta,parisi22}.
 Whether our results are robust to the effects of significant magnetic shear and other forms of equilibrium shaping that can amplify the importance of FLR --- and thus undermine the possible separation between FLR effects and a putative outer scale --- is a subject for future work.